 Second-Generation Cadenza Boasts Luxury Refinements with Expressive Styling, Advanced Technology, and Refined Powertrain

-- New body structure is stronger, yet lighter and more rigid for a more enjoyable driving experience
+- Stronger, lighter and more rigid body structure delivers a more enjoyable driving experience

 - All-new Cadenza takes its sophistication to greater heights with beautifully crafted interior